apacheli/discord-api-libs/README.md

 ## [TypeScript](https://www.typescriptlang.org/)

-- [@discordjs/voice](https://github.com/discordjs/voice) - Implementation of the Discord Voice API for discord.js and other JS/TS libraries
+- [@discordjs/voice](https://github.com/discordjs/voice)[^voice] - Implementation of the Discord Voice API for discord.js and other JS/TS libraries
-- [Deno-Discord-Slash-Commands](https://github.com/Redstoneguy129/Deno-Discord-Slash-Commands) - Deno Slash Commands for Discord
+- [Deno-Discord-Slash-Commands](https://github.com/Redstoneguy129/Deno-Discord-Slash-Commands)[^interactions] - Deno Slash Commands for Discord
 - [detritus](https://github.com/detritusjs/client) - A Typescript NodeJS library to interact with Discord's API, both Rest and Gateway.
-- [discord-interactions-js](https://github.com/discord/discord-interactions-js) - JS/Node helpers for Discord Interactions
+- [discord-interactions-js](https://github.com/discord/discord-interactions-js)[^interactions] - JS/Node helpers for Discord Interactions
-- [discord-slash-commands](https://github.com/MeguminSama/discord-slash-commands) - Node.JS Slash Commands for Discord
+- [discord-slash-commands](https://github.com/MeguminSama/discord-slash-commands)[^interactions] - Node.JS Slash Commands for Discord
 - [discord.js](https://github.com/discordjs/discord.js) - A powerful JavaScript library for interacting with the Discord API
 - [discordeno](https://github.com/discordeno/discordeno) - Discord API library for Node and Deno
 - [droff](https://github.com/tim-smart/droff) - Simple Discord client powered by RxJS and Axios
-- [framework](https://github.com/sapphiredev/framework) - Discord bot framework built on top of discord.js for advanced and amazing bots.
 - [harmony](https://github.com/harmonyland/harmony) - An easy to use Discord API Library for Deno.
 - [klasa](https://github.com/dirigeants/core) - Discord API library
+- [sapphire](https://github.com/sapphiredev/framework) - Discord bot framework built on top of discord.js for advanced and amazing bots.
 - [skycord](https://github.com/skycord/skycord)
-- [slash-create](https://github.com/Snazzah/slash-create) - 🗡️ Creator and handler for Discord's slash commands
+- [slash-create](https://github.com/Snazzah/slash-create)[^interactions] - 🗡️ Creator and handler for Discord's slash commands

+---

+[^gateway]: This library is designed specifically for gateway
+[^interactions]: This library is designed specifically for interactions
+[^oauth2]: This library is designed specifically for oauth2
+[^rest]: This library is designed specifically for rest
+[^rpc]: This library is designed specifically for rpc
+[^voice]: This library is designed specifically for voice
+[^webhooks]: This library is designed specifically for webhooks